Sphynx Cat Care & Health

 Removal of dry food (this is not recommended)

-If your kitten/cat has dry food - fed on a free-feeding basis - part of a dual food (wet and dry food) or dry food only diet and you wish to introduce a wet (canned or pouch) food change should be done slowly and gradually in order to avoid an upset tummy.
+If your kitten/cat has dry food - is fed on a free-feeding basis - it’s part of a dual food (wet and dry food) or has a dry food only diet & you wish to introduce a wet (canned or pouch) food this change should be done slowly & gradually in order to avoid an upset tummy.
 See warnings given in red text above and below.

 If changing from dry food only to wet food only: